nathanfletch/robotify/README.md

 Expect(robotify("hi")).toEqual(["I only understand a single integer"]);

 <!--
-This test was overridden and replaced by the next test:
+This test was overridden and replaced once special cases were introduced:
 Test: 'It should generate an array of numbers from 0 to the user input' Expect(robotify("1")).toEqual(["0", "1"]);
 -->